The SEED Money Fund

 Documentation

-Artist Kahmeela Adams has archived the 2022 project in video form, viewable at the top of this page.
-The video features interviews with SEED Money artists and the program team.
+Artist Kahmeela Adams has archived the initiative in video form, viewable at the top of this page.
+The video features interviews with the SEED Money artists and team.
 Everyone involved, including artists and participants, received compensation for their interview contributions.

 Definitions: